imperiojs/imperio/README.md

-# Imperio
+# imperio
-Imperio provides developers with an SDK that creates a bridge between native mobile inputs and sensor data with desktop interaction, requiring minimal code and knowledge of the underlying technologies.
+imperio provides developers with an SDK that creates a bridge between native mobile inputs and sensor data with desktop interaction, requiring minimal code and knowledge of the underlying technologies.

 ## Features
 #### Capturing Mobile inputs